disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 ### Task 1: Explore the Power Platform Admin View app

-1. Navigate to **Power Apps maker portal**
+1. Navigate to **Power Apps maker portal**.

-2. Select **Power Platform CoE** environment in the environment selector.
+2. Select the **Power Platform CoE** environment in the environment selector.

    ![](images/M02/M2-EX3-T1-S2.png)

-3. Select Apps from the left side navigation and you should see a list of available apps in this environment – select **Power Platform Admin View.**
+3. Select Apps from the left side navigation and you should see a list of available apps in this environment – select **Power Platform Admin View**.

    ![](images/M02/M2-EX3-T1-S3.png)